federicamilinanni/SBtabVFGEN/README.md

 ## Final Remarks on LIBSBML

 The libSBML R bindings are not documented and there is some guesswork involved here.
-The code in thei repository is not yet tested very thoroughly, so some what cryptic errors may occur.
+The code in the repository is not yet tested very thoroughly, so some what cryptic errors may occur.
 Most recently we have used the `.tsv` form of sbml, not direct `.ods` input.